enzonr/MAL_TRK_MALARIA_CS_AND_FOCI/docs/mal_cs_foci_tracker_design.md

 | MAL-FOCI- Foci classified as residual non-active (%) | Number of foci classified as residual non-active | Total number of foci in the registry |
 | MAL-FOCI- Foci investigated (%) | Number of foci investigated | Total Number of foci recorded in this period |

 Note:
 Indicators that calculate a percentage of cases based on detection vs. outcome can show a result exceeding 100%, this results from cases in which the outcome happens in the following period.
+In particular for confirmed cases classified, the percentage can be more than 100% since the confirmation comes from diagnosis and treatment and the classification from the outcome, in a report the outcome could be in a different period.

 ## Android compatibility

 The program as it stands is fully compatible with Android.
 When implementing with Android, especially if the program is modified, it is important to be familiar with the Android implementation guide [https://docs.dhis2.org/en/full/implement/dhis2-android-implementation-guide.html](https://docs.dhis2.org/en/full/implement/dhis2-android-implementation-guide.html)